Nemesi and Shishi Dog

-The project was created in 2019 as part of the University Research with the support of the Academy of Fine Arts in Prague.
-The research project explored the possibility of finding and using new and recycled materials in the sculptural process.
+The project was created in 2019 with the support of the Academy of Fine Arts in Prague.
+The project explored the possibility of finding and using new and recycled materials in the sculptural process.

-The project focused on several different materials and one of them was plastic, or rather plastic waste due to its good workability and availability.
+The project focused on several different materials including plastic, or rather plastic waste due to its good workability and availability.

-With the cooperation of the German association Konglomertat (konglomerat.org) based in Dresden, it was possible to apply the research and check if the resulting material used could stand up to sculptural work.
-Konglomerat has DIY machines assembled according to the freely available instructions of Precious Plastic (preciousplastic.com), a worldwide association for the recycling of plastics and the subsequent machining of recyclates.
-Two Injection machines were used to produce both works (Nemesis and Shishi dog), melting the plastic crumb and then casting the works.
-Based on this previous research and subsequent verification in practice, the author of the research, MgA.
-Linda Wrong, continues to pursue this research in her PhD studies at the Academy of Arts in Prague.
-Plastic and sculptural sculpture, are one of the least environmentally friendly art disciplines.
-The demands on water, material and its processing are noticeably higher compared to elsewhere, especially when we talk about the use of historically celebrated materials (precious metals, marble, etc.).
+With the cooperation of the German association Konglomertat based in Dresden, it was possible to apply the research and explore if the resulting material used could stand up to sculptural work.
+Konglomerat has DIY machines assembled according to the freely available instructions of Precious Plastics, a worldwide association for the recycling of plastics and the subsequent machining of this material.
+Two injection machines were used to produce both works (Nemesis and Shishi dog), melting the plastic pellets and then casting the works.
+Based on this previous research and subsequent verification in practice, the author of the research, Linda Wrong, continues to pursue this research in her PhD studies at the Academy of Arts in Prague.
+The material plastic and sculptural practices, are not environmentally friendly art disciplines.
+The demands on water, material and its processing are noticeably higher compared to other disciplines, especially when we talk about the use of historically celebrated materials (precious metals, marble, etc.).

 The question of the ecology of materials in art is not only about ecology alone, but it is also important to take into account the insights offered in other discourses on materials, which can be roughly divided, in addition to ecology, into two other sets that address this issue in depth.
 These are: material in the historical context of sculpture, used for specific fields and cultures; theory and philosophy dealing with object-oriented ontology, matter, materialism and realism, and the return to art.